sarahcarolinedesouza/phylo563_project_sarah/notebook_log.md

 * Currently, we do not have all the sample sequences but as soon as these data are collected we will proceed to perform the quality control steps with FastQC on the raw files and then use the software Geneious Prime for set paired reads of the forward and reverse, trim the edges of both sequences using BBDUK, and finally, perform an aligning/assembly of the sequences using De Novo Assemble.

 * Similar work was already made previously in different states (Rojas et al., 2017; McCoy et al., 2022) and will be used as a reference.
 The scripts used by Rojas et al. 2016 for data treatment and analysis, provided on (https://github.com/Chilverslab/Rojas_Survey_Phytopath_2016) will also be used as reference during the current project.

+February 20th, 2024 - Details for homework: Aligning my data

+* As for today, I sequenced around 200 samples using the ITS 4 and 6.
+I used the software Ingenious to assemble both strains into one consensus strain.
+I will the consensus use to identify the species in the NCBI public database and proceed with the alignment to further tree building.

+* So far, I have around 20 different species identified, and therefore, this is the number of species and sequences I will work through my project (the number will probably increase or decrease as I progress through my research).

+* Because of technical issues downloading and installing ClustalW and MUSCLE, I will use default T-Coffee to align my DNA sequences.

+* To proceed with the alignment I will copy all the consensus sequences for the different species from the Ingenious software I used to assemble using the FASTA format (this format can be read by T-Coffee) in a text file and save it as "oomyceteAA.txt".

+* After that and assuming that T-Coffee is properly installed on my laptop (still working on some technical issues), I can open the terminal and run the following code:

+"(base) sarahsouza@Sarahs-MacBook-Air ~ % t_coffee "oomyceteAA.txt"."

+* I tried to run the code but unfortunately, my terminal output is an error that says t_coffee command was not found, even though it is already installed and I already created a path to the command as I was oriented by online video tutorials.

+* Future to do: I need to solve this issue so I can actually run the code.